Filebeat modules simplify the collection, parsing, and visualization of common log formats.

 A typical module (say, for the Nginx logs) is composed of one or

 error).
 A fileset contains

-- Filebeat prospector configurations, which contain the default paths where to look or the log files.
+- Filebeat input configurations, which contain the default paths where to look or the log files.
 These default paths depend on the operating system.
 The Filebeat configuration is also responsible with stitching together multiline events when needed.

 - Elasticsearch Ingest Node pipeline definition, which is used to parse the log lines.

 - Fields definitions, which are used to configure Elasticsearch with the correct types for each field.
 They also contain short descriptions for each of the fields.